rust-lang/rust/text/0000-int-to-intx.md

 Rust was and is undergoing quite a lot of breaking changes.
 Even though the `int/uint` renaming will "break the world", it is not unheard of, and it is mainly a "search & replace".
 Also, a transition period can be provided, during which `int/uint` can be deprecated, while the new names can take time to replace them.
 So "to avoid breaking the world" shouldn't stop the renaming.

 `int/uint` have a long tradition of being the default integer type names, so programmers *will* be tempted to use them in Rust, even the experienced ones, no matter what the documentation says.
-The semantics of `int/uint` in Rust is quite different from those in many other mainstream languages.
+The semantics of `int/uint` in Rust is quite different from that in many other mainstream languages.
 Worse, the Swift programming language, which is heavily influenced by Rust, has the types `Int/UInt` with *almost* the *same semantics* as Rust's `int/uint`, but it *actively encourages* programmers to use `Int` as much as possible.
 From [the Swift Programming Language](https://developer.apple.com/library/prerelease/ios/documentation/Swift/Conceptual/Swift_Programming_Language/TheBasics.html#//apple_ref/doc/uid/TP40014097-CH5-ID319):

 > Swift provides an additional integer type, Int, which has the same size as the current platform’s native word size: ...